Microsoft edge vpn cloudflare: Quick intro

 Does WARP hide my IP address completely?

 WARP hides your real IP by routing traffic through Cloudflare’s network, but there can still be metadata or fingerprinting vectors outside of IP that privacy-conscious users should consider.
+Is edge safer than chrome 2026

 Will using WARP slow down my browsing?